-the as

-MASTER PLAN 。 > Council Approval for Public Exhibition are pro

-° Public Exhibition an

-• Amendments to Master plan (if required from public exhibition) se at str

-• Master Plan adoption by council 00

-FUTURE STAGES 0 Implementation plan and seek grant funding

-° Sketch Design and Design Development

-• Community / Stakeholder consultation

-0 Authority Approvals

-• Detailed Design and Documentation

-• Tender Drawings specification and Tender Process

-• Construction drawings and specification
+Council Approval for Public Exhibition Public Exhibition Amendments to Master plan (if required from public exhibition) Master Plan adoption by council Implementation plan and seek grant funding Sketch Design and Design Development Community / Stakeholder consultation Authority Approvals Detailed Design and Documentation Tender Drawings specification and Tender Process Construction drawings and specification

-• Site Establishment and Site works
+Site Establishment and Site works

-The next steps for the master plan amd future stages are:
+The next steps for the master plan and future stages are:

 The master plan design can be implemented over the next 10-30 years.
-While key projects such as the central Square and linking promenades re suggested to be one of the first landscape rojects to be undertaken to unite the precinct nd connect the buildings.
-There are also a eries of smaller projects that can be undertaken later stages, such as laneway upgrades and reetscape improvements.
+While key projects such as the central Square and linking promenades are suggested to be one of the first landscape projects to be undertaken to unite the precinct and connect the buildings.
+There are also a series of smaller projects that can be undertaken at later stages, such as laneway upgrades and streetscape improvements.

-08 APPENDIX
+OS APPENDIX

-SITE ANALYSIS |History
+| History